sdimick/VBA_Excel_to_PPT/README.md

 report from a PTT Template file based on data that is refreshed in the Excel Workbook.
 Using VB or a Macro to fulfill this function saves hours of formatting time on a 19 slide presentation that is generated monthly.
-An example of the first few slides generated is also included as a .JPEG file.
+An example of the first few slides generated is also included as a .JPG file.

 The reason this was needed is because the data behind the charts is much too large to allow the final file to be emailed (or even opened efficiently on your machine) if you